flix/book/src/next-steps.md

 Lines: 17, Words: 62
 ```

 The above program gets the job done, but it is a bit verbose.
+A more readable

-A slightly more idiomatic Flix program could be:
+version is:

 ```flix
 def main(): Unit \ IO =